Why is Flex menstrual Disc leaking when you use the bathroom

 However, if you are experiencing leaks at other times with a menstrual disc, it’s usually due to one of the following issues:

 • Your disc isn’t tucked far enough back into the vaginal fornix, or is positioned incorrectly.
 When inserting a menstrual disc, think down and back towards your tailbone—don’t angle it upwards like a tampon.
-Once your disc is all the way back in your vaginal canal, tuck the front rim up behind your pubic bone.
+Once your disc is all the way back in your vaginal canal, tuck the front rim of the disc up behind your pubic bone.
 This is what holds the disc in place!
-When Flex Disc is inserted correctly, you shouldn’t be able to feel it at all.
+When Flex Disc is inserted correctly and in the proper position, you shouldn’t be able to feel it at all.

 • Your flow has surpassed your disc’s maximum capacity.
-Most menstruators are able to use a single Flex Disc during a 12-hour time frame, but if you have an especially heavy flow, you might need to change your disc sooner (or take advantage of the mid-wear emptying feature explained above).
-For reference, Flex Disc can hold up to six teaspoons of fluid—the equivalent of three super tampons.
+Most disc users are able to use their Flex Disc during a 12-hour time frame of recommended wear, but if you have an especially heavy flow (a.k.a. menorrhagia), you might need to empty your reusable menstrual disc or change your disposable one sooner (or take advantage of the mid-wear emptying feature explained above).
+For reference, Flex Disc’s high capacity can hold up to six teaspoons of menstrual fluid—the equivalent of three super tampons.
+Flex Reusable Disc has an even higher capacity of 6+ super tampons.
 The average menstruating human bleeds about three teaspoons in 24 hours.

 CHAT WITH A FLEXPERT: